marko-js/website/src/routes/docs/core-tag.md

 </button>
 ```

 In this template, `count` is incremented when the button is clicked.
-Since `count` is a [Tag Variable](./language.md#Tag-Variable), it will cause any downstream expression (in this case the text in the button) to be updated every time it changes.
+Since `count` is a [Tag Variable](./language.md#tag-variables), it will cause any downstream expression (in this case the text in the button) to be updated every time it changes.

 ### Controllable Let

-Let may also be [controlled](./TODO) with its `valueChange=` attribute.
+Let may also be **controlled** with its `valueChange=` attribute.

 ```marko
 <let/_x="HELLO"/>
 <let/x=_x valueChange(newValue) { _x = newValue.toUpperCase() }/>
 ```

 In the above `let/_x` is as normal.
-However the other `let/x` is provided a [`valueChange` change handler](./TODO).
+However the other `let/x` is provided a [`valueChange` change handler](./language.md#shorthand-change-handlers-two-way-binding).
 This handler is called whenever `x` is updated.
 In this example the change handler sets the `_x` state to be the requested value converted to UPPERCASE.
 This might seem obscure, but it makes intercepting state changes as easy as adding a change handler!

-Another common pattern is to create ["controllable state"](TODO).
-The simplest way implement controllable state is to (typically using the [change handler shorthand](./language.md#change-handler-shorthand)) bind a `<let>` to an [`input`](./language.md#input).
+Another common pattern is to create **controllable state**.
+The simplest way implement controllable state is to (typically using the [change handler shorthand](./language.md#shorthand-change-handlers-two-way-binding)) bind a `<let>` to an [`input`](./language.md#input).

 ```marko
 <let/count:=input.count/>